Becoming a Certified Athletic Therapist

 - Obtain a valid First Responder certificate, or CATA equivalent.
 First Responder certification is required to attempt the certification exam

-- Maintain valid CPR-HCP and Standard First Aid certificates, or CATA approved equivalents
+- Hold a valid First Aid and BLS Certificate and Standard First Aid certificates, or CATA approved equivalents

 - Apply for and pass the National Certification Examination.
 Candidates must attempt the exam within two years of graduating from an accredited institution